This tab of the Configure dialog specifies the general parameters

 unconnected multicasting of the station's beacon packet.

-- The initial (fast) beaconing rate in seconds between beacons.
+- The initial (fast) beaconing rate in seconds between automatic beacon transmissions.

-- The rate at which beaconing is slowed down when there are no
+- The rate at which automatic beaconing is slowed down when there are no

 data changes.
 Either doubling or tripling the transmission interval